Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Probabilistic modeling and Inference youtube playlist.md

 - or **maximum likelihood** estimate is recovered when using a wide uniform prior distribution
 $$\lambda^{ML} = \arg \max_{\lambda} p(\{x_n\}_{n=1}^N | \lambda)$$
 	- If you use wide uniform prior distribution MAP will actually correlate to the maximum likelihood distribution
 	- Maximum likelihood estimate focusses on optimizing on the data, and doesn't involve the prior.
-So doesn't involve any prior knowled
+So doesn't involve any prior knowledge we have about or hidden variables or that it is a uniform distribution.

+### Bayesian Decision Theory